Swif7ify/MC-Server/README.md

 -   The HTTP health check server will be available at `http://localhost:10000` (or your chosen port).
 -   The monitor will check your server status every minute by default.

+## Hosting

+You can also host this monitor on a cloud server or a VPS to keep your Minecraft server monitored 24/7.
+Just make sure your cloud environment supports running Chrome and ChromeDriver (for example, a Windows or Linux VM with a desktop environment).
+If you want to access the health check page remotely, ensure the chosen port is open in your firewall and security group settings.

 ## Security Note